porsche-design-system/porsche-design-system/packages/design-system/src/pages/app/design-workflow.md

 1. **Create a branch** either from the master or from an existing branch by clicking "New branch..." or by opening a file with "Edit in Sketch".
 Sketch files can also be opened untracked to test something without saving.
 2. **Name the branch** including the main topic, effort type or the issue number and your signature letters,
-e.g. `pagination accessibility recolouring | mb | #44`.
+e.g. `pagination accessibility recoloring | mb | #44`.
 For more context, you can also add a description and a status to the branch.
 4. **Save changes in Sketch and sync them** regularly as commits to Abstract by clicking on "Commit changes" at the bottom.
-5. **Describe the committed changes** to make them visible for others, e.g. `Changed text colour from to red`.
+5. **Describe the committed changes** to make them visible for others, e.g. `Changed text color from to red`.
 Commit often and describe what you did.
 Adding detail of what you accomplished in each commit is useful for you and for your coworkers.

 ![Abstract branches](../../assets/web/abstract-branches.png)